Raj-Devo/AI-Career-Coach/README.md

-# AI Career Coach 🚀
+# HireCraft 🚀

-AI Career Coach is a comprehensive career development platform that helps users build resumes, generate tailored cover letters, and practice interviews with AI assistance.
+HireCraft is a comprehensive career development platform that helps users build resumes, generate tailored cover letters, and practice interviews with AI assistance.
 It's a one-stop career toolkit designed to boost confidence, optimize applications, and accelerate job searches.

 ## ✨ Features